henniggroup/MPInterfaces/README.rst

 Requirements
 ==============

-1. Make sure that you are using python>=2.7 (do a "python --version")
+1. Make sure that you are using python>=2.7 (do a "python --version").
+   Note: ASE does not work with python3

 2. It is highly recommended that you use gcc compiler.
 So type::